eziCode/predictive_maintenance_uirp_hackathon/README.md

 - All these individual DataFrames are then combined into a single, large training dataset
 - This process is repeated for the validation data
 #### 2. Feature Engineering
-This is the most critical part of the script, handled by the `preprocess_and_engineer_features` function.
 The raw sensor data isn't enough to make accurate predictions; the model needs features that describe trends and changes over time.
 This function creates new features based on the existing numerical columns for each unique `sample_id` (representing a single machine).
 - **Lag Features:** Creates columns with values from previous time steps (e.g., the sensor reading from 1, 2, and 3 time steps ago).
 This helps the model see the recent history of each sensor.
 - **Rolling Statistics:** Calculates the `mean`, `standard deviation`, `min`, and `max` over a moving window of time (e.g., the last 5, 10, or 20 readings).
 This helps smooth out noise and identify recent trends.
 - **Rate of Change (Differencing):** Finds the difference between the current reading and a past reading (e.g., 1 or 3 steps ago).
 This essentially calculates the "velocity" or momentum of a sensor's readings.